coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ## Conclusion

-As seen in this article, creating native desktop experiences with web technologies is a breeze when you use the right tools, and the `electron-vue` package enables developers to get the best of both worlds of Vue, a fast rising developer friendly frontend framework, and Electronjs.
+As seen in this article, creating native desktop experiences with web technologies is a breeze when you use the right tools, and the `electron-vue` package enables developers to get the best of both worlds of Vue, a fast-rising developer friendly frontend framework, and Electronjs.